-As a driver, owner-operator, or fleet owner, knowing the proper semi-truck oil change intervals is key to maintaining your vehicle.
-Oil changes are one of the most essential components of preventative maintenance.
-Keeping your engine well lubricated can extend the lifespan of your truck as well as lower the total cost of ownership over time.
-At LubeZone Truck Lube Center, we are often asked “how often do you change the oil in a semi-truck?”
-Our expert technicians are here to answer all of your questions, helping you to keep your truck in top condition for years to come.
+As a driver, owner-operator, or fleet owner, knowing the proper semi-truck oil change intervals is key to maintaining your truck.
+Oil changes are an essential component of preventative maintenance.
+Keeping your engine well lubricated can extend your truck’s lifespan and lower the total cost of ownership over time.
+At LubeZone Truck Lube Center, we are often asked, “how often do you change the oil in a semi-truck?”.
+Our expert technicians are here to answer all of your questions.

 Older vehicles may need more frequent maintenance, as technology has progressed over the years allowing drivers of newer trucks to get more miles between oil changes.
 Additionally, your driving habits may impact how long the oil in your engine lasts.
-Practices such as frequent harsh acceleration, or driving over challenging terrain can increase the frequency with which you need to change your oil.
+Practices such as frequent harsh acceleration or driving over challenging terrain can increase how often you need to change your oil.

 Other factors that can impact how long your truck can go between oil changes include environmental factors that may be out of your control.
-For example, frequent driving through extreme temperatures, dusty or sandy environments, and more can all result in the need for more frequent oil changes.
+For example, frequent driving through extreme temperatures, dusty or sandy environments, and more can result in more frequent oil changes.

-As a trucker, owner-operator, or fleet owner, knowing when to change your oil is imperative to keeping the rest of your vehicle in good health.
-While your owner’s manual will provide guidance on the specific interval for your unique vehicle, there are other signs to look out for that may signal it’s time for an oil change.
+As a trucker, owner-operator, or fleet owner, knowing when to change your oil is imperative.
+While your owner’s manual will guide the specific interval for your unique vehicle, there are other signs to look out for.

 Semi-truck oil change intervals are fairly regular, pending any external factors that may require you to change the oil sooner than you would otherwise.
-You should never try to drive your truck for longer than necessary without changing the oil, as the engine lubricant is what protects all of the vital components that keep your truck running.
-However, there are best driving practices you can take to minimize the chances of needing a premature oil change.
+It would be best if you never tried to drive your truck for longer than necessary without changing the oil, as the engine lubricant is what protects all of the vital components that keep your truck running.
+However, you can take the best driving practices to minimize the chances of needing a premature oil change.

 First, always ensure that you use an oil filter that meets your engine manufacturer’s specifications.
 Having your routine service done at a professional center, such as LubeZone Truck Lube Center, is an excellent way to make sure the right parts are used on your truck every time.
 As truck industry experts, our technicians and service representatives can match the correct parts to your engine.

-Oil analysis involves taking a small sample of oil from your engine during the draining process, storing it, and having it tested for specific contaminants and wear metals.
-If your engine isn’t functioning as it should, and there is too much friction between the different components, traces of various elements will be left behind in the oil.
-An expert technician will be able to evaluate the findings of your oil analysis and provide direction on any additional maintenance your truck needs to get the most out of every oil change.
+Oil analysis involves taking a small sample of oil from your engine during the draining process, storing it, and having it tested for specific contaminants.
+If your engine isn’t functioning as it should, and there is too much friction between the different components, traces of various elements are left behind in the oil.
+An expert technician will evaluate the findings of your oil analysis and provide direction on any additional maintenance your truck needs to get the most out of every oil change.

-Following the correct semi-truck oil change intervals is essential to protecting the life of your engine and the overall health of your truck.
-When answering the question of how often to change semi-truck oil, the answer will be slightly different for each driver and each truck.
-For this reason, it is imperative that you check your owner’s manual and know what signs to be aware of that may mean it’s time for an oil change.
+Following the correct semi-truck oil change intervals is essential to protecting the life of your engine and the overall truck health.
+When answering how often to change semi-truck oil, the answer will be slightly different for each truck.
+You must check your owner’s manual.
+Get to know what signs to be aware of that may mean it’s time for an oil change.